costarc/MSX_FPGA_Hat/Hardware Interface/README.txt

+v1.3
+- Adde schotky diodes to MSX Input isgnals (Intt/Wait) to have the effect of open collector to isolate these signals from the FPGA when not actively driving them

 v1.2
 - Changed footprint of PCB to 64mm in the base of cartridge as it was way too tight to insert